whitneyburton/portfolios/students/1705-back/matt-devoe/20171108-matt-devoe-m4.md

 As far as what I learned specifically, there's a ton.
 Everything from basic syntax, to React, to Node, jQuery, Express, etc. I'm still at a basic level, but I feel equipped to dive deeper.

+Out of the two assessments, the Javascript challenge was the more difficult.
+Due to our Hackathon project and attempting to finish Quanitified Self on time (I took the Express rebuild of the API), I did not touch client-side Javascript for nearly two weeks prior to the assessment.
+This backfired as I felt incredibly rusty going into the final Javascript assessment.
+I was able to pass the assessment, but I felt that I should not have struggled as much as I did.

 ## Quantified Self